Happ, Wisconsin hand No. 2 Michigan its first loss, 64-54

+“It’s our All-American,” Davison said.
+“I don’t know how many All-Americans dive on the floor for loose balls.
+But ours does.”

+Both teams came in averaging less than 10 turnovers a game, and Wisconsin finished near its average with 11.
+But Michigan turned it over 16 times for the game and managed just six points over the final 3:30.

-Jon Teske led the Wolverines with 15 points and Jordan Poole added 14.
+Jon Teske led Michigan with 15 points, while Jordan Poole added 14.

 BIG PICTURE